 • Regional differences across Ottawa

-If sales continue to improve while listings stabilize, the market may firm.
+If demand continues to absorb supply at a steady pace, Ottawa may remain balanced.
 If inventory keeps building faster than sales, buyers may gain more negotiating power.

 FAQ